IBM/BluePic/README.md

 ## Overview

-BluePic is a sample application for iOS that shows how quickly and simple it is to get started developing with Bluemix services.
+BluePic is a sample application for iOS that shows how quickly and simple it is to get started developing with IBM Bluemix services.
 It is a photo sharing application that allows you to take photos and upload them to a server.

 ## About IBM Bluemix